xmailbox/LearnOpenGL/README.md

 #### Day 1:
 -Installed GLFW and GLAD to the project and used it to create a window based on the GLFW website

+## Update

+I found an Open GL tutorial that teaches without using OpenGL, instead you build the tools yourself. the Tutorial is by [ssloy](https://github.com/ssloy) and you can find it [here](https://github.com/ssloy/tinyrenderer/wiki)